kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/budgeting_the_use_of_articles_when_writing_english_articles.md

 folder: mydoc
 ---

-Today we are discussing a little bit of grammar on the elegant use of articles (i.e., the indefinite articles **a**/ **an** and the definite article **the**).
+Today we are discussing a little bit of grammar on the elegant use of articles (i.e. the indefinite articles <font face="Lora">a</font>/<font face="Lora">an</font> and the definite article <font face="Lora">the</font>).
 In my view, excessive use of articles generally distracts readers from the major train of thought, with a cluttered and fragmented writing style.
 In my view, we should care about readers' feelings by moderating our use of articles when writing in English.

 ## General Rules
 - We do not use articles before uncountable and abstract nouns used in a general sense.